Trump rejects 'overrated' conservative Koch donor network

-WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday slammed the powerful Koch-led political donor network as “globalist” and “a total joke,” rejecting the conservative group amid reports that it was shifting away from him over trade and immigration issues.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday slammed the powerful Koch-led political donor network as “globalist” and “a total joke,” rejecting the conservative group amid signs of a growing public fissure between the president and business over trade and immigration.

-Trump’s comments follow news media reports that some officials with the Koch donor network sought to distance itself from Trump and the Republican Party at a weekend gathering in Colorado where concerns were also raised that the president’s trade policies could fuel a recession.
+Trump’s comments follow news media reports that some officials within the Koch donor network are concerned the president’s trade policies could fuel a recession and want to scale back support of Republican candidates.

+The Koch brand - including the privately held energy company Koch Industries - has become synonymous in political parlance with pro-business policies and libertarian ideology.
+The company and the Koch political operations have pushed relentlessly for lower taxes, less regulation and free trade.

-The political spat comes less than four months before the midterm congressional elections that have Trump’s fellow Republicans seeking to maintain control of both chambers of Congress when U.S. voters cast ballots in November.
+The political spat comes less than four months before the Nov.
+6 midterm congressional elections that have Trump’s fellow Republicans seeking to maintain control of both chambers of Congress.

+The Koch-backed network of political organizations - which were founded by brothers Charles and David Koch but now include a larger group of donors - have historically spent millions of dollars backing Republican candidates for office.

+But as Trump has sought to pull his party toward more protectionist trade positions, backers of free trade policies like the Koch network have been reluctant to provide support.
+That could mean Republican candidates who seek to closely align themselves with Trump on trade are forgoing backing from groups like the Koch network.

 “The globalist Koch Brothers, who have become a total joke in real Republican circles, are against strong borders and powerful trade.
 I never sought their support because I don’t need their money or bad ideas,” Trump wrote in a post on Twitter.